Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Results

-Finally, in addition to the average congestion coefficient, we analyze the degree of congestion on each road after GHS taking different factors into account, to provide a clearer understanding on how traffic congestion is relieved.
-As shown in Fig. S6, home swapping can effectively reduce the number of congested and slow-moving road segments during the rush hour.
-In addition, we show in Fig. 4F that there is a larger reduction of road congestion between the empirical congestion and that after home swapping under the consideration of housing price and amenity accessibility with medium tolerance.
+In Fig. 4F, it is shown that there is a larger reduction of road congestion between the empirical congestion and that after home swapping under the consideration of housing price and amenity accessibility.
 However, after GHS taking into account the distance to the city center, some roads remain similarly congested, implying that the distance to the city center is the main consideration of households which hinder the reduction of city-wide commuting distance by GHS.
 Further comparison among the reductions in average commuting distance based on any 2 out of the 3 socio-demographic factors is shown in Fig. S7, and the results also suggest $\tc$ emerges as the major factor influencing GHS to improving urban congestion.

-Finally, we examine one important assumption of GHS, such that all households are willing to swap their home as long as the total commuting distance of the two swapping households decreases, even at the expense of an increase in the commuting distance of one of them.
-Here, we assume that the households with an increase of commuting distance have an $x\%$ willingness to swap home but $1-x\%$ to reject.
-As shown in Fig. S8 of the SI, there is no significant impact on $\dreduce$ as willingness $x$ changes.
+Furthermore, we examine one important assumption of GHS, such that all households are willing to swap their homes as long as the total commuting distance of the two swapping households decreases, even at the expense of an increase in the commuting distance of one of them.
+Here, we assume that the households with an increase of commuting distance have an $w\%$ willingness to swap homes but $1-w\%$ to reject.
+As shown in Fig. S8A of the SI, there is no significant impact on $\dreduce$ as willingness $w\%$ changes.